elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 However it's not in the interest of tech companies to help the US government become authoritarian.
 Such a system would lock tech companies into a subservient role, subject to the whims of the ruling party.
 Zuckerberg, Bezos, and Page do not want to be in the position of Jack Ma, who was likely [forced out of Alibaba](https://www.wsj.com/articles/alibabas-jack-ma-denies-beijing-forced-him-out-1537280485) by the CCP.
 They'd prefer a world more like the one described in [The Soverign Individual](https://www.nateliason.com/notes/sovereign-individual), where governments are relatively weak and are forced to compete with each other to attract companies and citizens.

 In the US the balance of power between tech companies, government, and citizens is more evenly distributed than in China.
-The US government could not force Zuckerberg to step down without creating public backlash and causing the politicians repsonsible to lose power.
+The US government could not force Zuckerberg to step down without creating public backlash and causing the politicians responsible to lose power.
 In the struggle between tech platforms and the US government the support of the public is critical, and tech platforms are in a better position to influence public opinion than the government.

 <!--
 The internal divisions and checks and balances in the US government serve to make it easier for the US tech industry to avoid being brought into the fold of an authoritarian regime.